google/comprehensive-rust/src/running-the-course.md

    and offer a solution, e.g., by showing people where to find the relevant information in the standard library.

-1. Prepare anything you need to have available for the afternoon of day 4.

 That is all, good luck running the course!
 We hope it will be as much fun for you as it has been for us!